packit/packit.dev/content/docs/guide.md

 config file](https://github.com/packit/packit/blob/main/.packit.yaml)
 since we try to use all the latest features.

-## Packit service handles Fedora Rawhide updates for you.
+## Packit service handles Fedora updates for you.

 So you already have a `jobs` section in your config.
-Let's extend it with another job to push new upstream releases to Fedora rawhide.
+Let's extend it with another job to push new upstream releases to Fedora rawhide:

 ```yaml
 jobs: